dara-debug/DrawingShapes/README.md

 * For best results, keep your JavaFX SDK version compatible with your JDK version.
 * The animation refresh rate is set to **0.5 seconds** but can be modified in `Timeline`.
-* Large generated files like `/output/` are ignored in Git to keep the repository lightweight.
 * When packaging the application with `jpackage`, ensure you have the JavaFX `jmods` folder (or equivalent modules) so the executable includes all required JavaFX components.